-- Restructuring transactions in the City's portfolio shall not exceed \$40 million (par value) per month in original securities exchanged for replacement securities. - b.
+- a.
+Restructuring transactions in the City's portfolio shall not exceed \$40 million2.5% of the portfolio (par value) per month in original securities exchanged for replacement securities. - b.
 Prior conceptual approval shall be obtained in writing from the Director of Finance. - c.
 Executed restructuring transactions will be reported to the City Manager within 72 hours. - d.
 Executed restructuring transactions will be included in the Quarterly Investment Report. - e.
 Net sales gains or losses shall not be incurred to the point of radically altering the current month's earned interest yield (plus or minus 30 basis points).